Okay, so with a weird name like “The Dreaming Panda,” you’re probably wondering who I really am.

 What’s in a Name?

 Some of you may know me as Iris, but I chose to call this blog The Dreaming Panda to reflect my diagnoses and also my hope of getting better.
 The “Panda” part is because I have PANDAS.

 The “Dreaming” part came from the fact that hypersomnia was one of my worst symptoms when I started this blog.
 I used to fall asleep all day long no matter how much sleep or caffeine I had—standing up, sitting down, driving, taking notes, having a conversation, etc. I was never sure if I was conscious or not, so I pretty much existed in a dream world.
 Thankfully, this symptom disappeared after two IVIG treatments.

-The truth is that most people who know me have no idea what I’ve been through.
-I don’t really talk about my illness in “real life”—I save it all for this blog.
-Even if you don’t know who I am or what I look like, I hope you feel special for knowing things about me that I won’t tell anyone else.
+I don’t much like to talk about my illness in “real life” outside the chronic illness community—I save it for this blog.
+Even if you don’t know who I am or what I look like, I hope you feel special for knowing things about me that I don’t tell to anyone else.